I'll Kill You: Overview

-In 1988, Yoshiki explained that the song is not about killing people as the title would suggest, but is a love song in the vein of a disgruntled married couple.
-All 1,000 copies of the record sold out.
-The cover art notoriously features numerous photographs of dead bodies taken during the Vietnam War.
+"I'll Kill You" was recorded a third time for inclusion on the band's first album, Vanishing Vision (1988).
+Discussing the 1988 version, Yoshiki claimed that the song is not about killing people as the title would suggest, but is a love song in the vein of a disgruntled married couple.

-A different recording of the B-side, "Break the Darkness", was included on the sampler Heavy Metal Force III in November 1985.
-While a re-recording of the title track was later featured on the band's first album, Vanishing Vision.
+A different recording of the 1985 single's B-side, "Break the Darkness", was included on the sampler Heavy Metal Force III in November 1985.
 "I'll Kill You" was covered by French symphonic black metal band Anorexia Nervosa as a bonus track for the Japanese edition of their 2004 album Redemption Process and later included on their 2005 The September E.P. as well.
+It was covered by Volcano for their 2018 cover album Irregular.